Kitware/clique/README.md

 following methods:

-- ``findNodes(spec, callback)`` - invokes ``callback`` with a list of node objects matching the ``spec``, which itself is an object of key-value pairs describing the sought pattern from the set of nodes.
+- ``findNodes(spec, callback)`` - invokes ``callback`` with a list of node mutator objects matching the ``spec``, which itself is an object of key-value pairs describing the sought pattern from the set of nodes.

 - ``findNode(spec, callback)`` - invokes ``callback`` with a single node matching ``spec``, or ``undefined`` if there is no such node.
 This is a